 The Company's Certificate of Incorporation provides that if a shareholder, other than shareholders subject to specific exceptions, acquired (after the date of the Company's 1998 recapitalization) 10% or more of the outstanding Class A Common Stock and does not own an equal or greater percentage of all then outstanding shares of both Class A and Class B Common Stock (all of which must have been acquired after the date of the 1998 recapitalization), such shareholder must, within 90 days of the trigger date, purchase shares of Class B Common Stock in an amount and at a price determined in accordance with a formula described in the Certificate of Incorporation, or forfeit its right to vote its shares of Class A Common Stock.
-As of the record date, to the Company's knowledge, each of FMR and GAMCO beneficially owned in excess of 10% of the outstanding shares of Class A Common Stock with no ownership of the Company's Class B Common Stock and with no basis for exception from the operation of these provisions.
-In order to vote their respective shares at the Annual Meeting, these shareholders were required to either purchase the required number of shares of Class B Common Stock or sell or otherwise transfer shares of Class A Common Stock until their Class A holdings were under 10%.
-As of the record date, to the Company's knowledge, neither FMR nor GAMCO has taken the required actions and, accordingly, the voting rights of each of FMR and GAMCO are currently suspended.
+As of the record date, to the Company's knowledge, GAMCO beneficially owned in excess of 10% of the outstanding shares of Class A Common Stock with no ownership of the Company's Class B Common Stock and with no basis for exception from the operation of these provisions.
+In order to vote its shares at the Annual Meeting, this shareholder was required to either purchase the required number of shares of Class B Common Stock or sell or otherwise transfer shares of Class A Common Stock until its Class A holdings were under 10%.
+As of the record date, to the Company's knowledge, GAMCO has not taken the required actions and, accordingly, the voting rights of GAMCO are currently suspended.

-The Company's management is not aware of any individual or entity that owned of record or beneficially more than five percent of the Class A Common Stock as of the record date other than Sybil Bernstein (who owns more than 5% after the holdings of FMR and GAMCO are subtracted from the number of shares of Class A Common Stock outstanding on the record date, but not before such shares are subtracted from the outstanding shares), Howard B. Bernstein, Daniel Bernstein, FMR LLC, GAMCO Investors, Inc. et al., Royce & Associates, LLC and Dimensional Fund Advisors LP.
-Sybil Bernstein was the wife of Elliot Bernstein, the Chairman of the Board and a Director of the Company until his death in July 2001.
+The Company's management is not aware of any individual or entity that owned of record or beneficially more than 5% of the Class A Common Stock as of the record date other than Howard B. Bernstein, Daniel Bernstein, FMR LLC ("FMR"), GAMCO, Royce & Associates, LLC (which owns more than 5% after the holdings of GAMCO are subtracted from the number of shares of Class A Common Stock outstanding on the record date, but not before such shares are subtracted from the outstanding shares), Dimensional Fund Advisors LP and TETON Westwood Funds-TETON Westwood Mighty Mites Fund.
 Howard B. Bernstein is a Director of the Company.
 Daniel Bernstein is President, Chief Executive Officer and a Director of the Company.
 The business address for Howard B. Bernstein and Daniel Bernstein is 206 Van Vorst Street, Jersey City, New Jersey 07302.
-The following table provides information regarding the beneficial ownership of Class A Common Stock by Sybil Bernstein, Dimensional Fund Advisors LP, Royce & Associates, LLC, FMR and GAMCO.
+The following table provides information regarding the beneficial ownership of Class A Common Stock by Dimensional Fund Advisors LP, Royce & Associates, LLC, TETON Westwood Funds - TETON Westwood Mighty Mites Fund, FMR and GAMCO.
 For information regarding the number of shares beneficially owned by Howard B. Bernstein and Daniel Bernstein, see "Election of Directors - Beneficial Ownership of the Company's Stock".

-Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Percent of Class Whose Voting Rights Were Not Suspended Sybil Bernstein 206 Van Vorst Street Jersey City, NJ 07302 82,357 (1) 3.8% 7.0% Dimensional Fund Advisors LP Palisades West, Building One 6300 Bee Cave Road Austin, TX 78746 122,920 (2) 5.7% 10.5% Royce & Associates, LLC 1414 Avenue of the Americas New York, NY 10019 126,727 (3) 5.8% 10.8% FMR LLC 82 Devonshire Street Boston, MA 02109 271,900 (4) 12.5% 0.0% GAMCO Investors, Inc. et al. One Corporate Center Rye, NY 10580-1435 731,347 (5) 33.6% 0.0%
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Percent of Class Whose Voting Rights Were Not Suspended Dimensional Fund Advisors LP Palisades West, Building One 6300 Bee Cave Road Austin, TX 78746 121,573 (1) 5.59% 7.26% Royce & Associates, LLC 1414 Avenue of the Americas New York, NY 10019 90,055 (2) 4.14% 5.38% TETON Westwood Funds - TETON Westwood Mighty Mites Fund One Corporate Center Rye, NY 10580 156,023 (3) 7.17% 9.32% FMR LLC 245 Summer Street Boston, MA 02210 215,000 (4) 9.89% 12.85% GAMCO Investors, Inc. et al. One Corporate Center Rye, NY 10580-1435 501,468 (5) 23.06% 0.00%